FOSTER of Launceston, Australia, Chapter 3.

 The tug ‘Tamar’ was purchased for the Launceston Port for £16,000 in 1855.
 In July, 1859, the tug ‘Tamar’, in charge of Captain Thom, collided with the cutter ‘Rovers Bride’.
 The captain was severely reprimanded and the Marine Board had to pay for the damage to the cutter.
 A boatman, John Wilton, was reported for being "mad drunk' while steering the steamer ‘Titanic’ in 1859.

 Captain Thom of the tug ‘Tamar’ was often in trouble for carelessness and disobedience.
 On 26th April, 1860, he was asked to explain why he opened two telegrams addressed to the master warden and one to the Marine Board secretary.
 Four days later he was asked why he carried passengers on the tug in direct contravention of orders, and warned that he was risking dismissal from the Marine Board service.
 "George FOSTER, a pilot, was promoted to Thom's position on 8th August, 1860.
 George Smart was appointed pilot in place of Mr. FOSTER."
-Note that George's obituary stated that he was entrusted with the command of the steam tug ‘Tamar’ on May 3, 1858, which does not fit the record of his 1860 promotion.
-The problems of indiscipline among the other pilots may have led to George's subsequent promotion to Senior Pilot in 1861.
+Note that George's obituary stated that he was entrusted with the command of the steam tug ‘Tamar’ on May 3, 1858.
+The problems of indiscipline among the other pilots may have led to George's subsequent promotion to Senior Pilot in 1861. …vii)

 - Pilot: 15 or more years of service: £300 per annum

 - Pilot: 7 or more years of service: £265 per annum

 - Pilot: Less than 7 years of service: £220 per annum

 - Coxswain: £90 per annum